-The UK government state that there are approximately 4.5 million women aged 50 - 64 in work and that those over 50 were the fastest growing group in the workforce overall .
-Those aged 45 to 54 make up 11% of all those employed .
-Despite the high volume of female workers the Government Equalities Office stated that the 'menopause is not well understood or provided for in workplace cultures, policies and training' but are now working with organisations to change this.
-A 2019 survey conducted by the Chartered Institute for Personnel and Development CIPD found that three in five menopausal women were negatively affected at work .
+The UK government state that there are approximately 4.5 million women aged 50 - 64 in work and that those over 50 were the fastest growing group in the workforce overall 1.
+Those aged 45 to 54 make up 11% of all those employed 2.
+Despite the high volume of female workers the Government Equalities Office stated that the 'menopause is not well understood or provided for in workplace cultures, policies and training 7 3.
+A 2019 survey conducted by the Chartered Institute for Personnel and Development CIPD found that three in five menopausal women were negatively affected at work ^{4,5}.